Tuesday, April 9, 2013

 Lifestyle:

-2) Do something physical at least 4x a week - FAIL - Gym, what's a gym?
+1) Lose weight -FAIL - ???
+I don't even want to know, so I'm not weighing myself yet.2) Do something physical at least 4x a week - FAIL - Gym, what's a gym?
 With all my time and energy going into OT this month, the gym definitely took a back burner.

 3) Eat better - FAIL - Stress eating, that's all I'm going to say about that ...